Our Staff

 The Helping Pastors Thrive Advisory Team exists to advise, assist, support and advocate for CBF of North Carolina’s Helping Pastors Thrive program on matters pertaining to overall program administration, structure, policies, programmatic content, assessment, promotion and outreach.
 The HPTAT shall also monitor program goals and outcomes, and offer feedback and recommendations to the program’s administrators on the progress and attainment of the stated goals and outcomes, and in evaluating the effectiveness of the program’s initiatives.
 (Note: members of the team are chosen according to the requirements of the grant.)

-Tim Moore, Chair – First, Wadesboro
+Tim Moore, Past Chair – Sardis Baptist, Charlotte

-Kiki Barnes – Union, Durham
+Kiki Barnes − Union Baptist, Durham

-Ed Beddingfield – Memorial, Buies Creek
+Ed Beddingfield − Memorial Baptist, Buies Creek

 David Hughes − First on Fifth, Winston-Salem

-Reeves McGlohon – First, Mount Holly
+Reeves McGlohon − First Baptist, Mount Holly

-Robert Prince – First, Waynesville
+Robert Prince − First Baptist, Waynesville

-Richard Seagle – First, New Bern
+Richard Seagle − First Baptist, New Bern

 Missions Engagement Team